 [Note: This interesting illustration is taken from Carl Sagan’s ‘The Cosmos’ highlights the fact that often strange and inexplicable facts which at first sight appear ‘supernatural’ actually turn out to have simple scientific explanations.
 Try to think out other examples of this kind].

 Ans.
-Explanation (b) is correct is a scientific explanation of the observed fact.
+Explanation (b) is correct is a scientific explanation of the observed fact as it is backed by the scientific theory of 'evolution by artificial selection'.

 Q.1.7.
 The industrial revolution in England and Western Europe more than two centuries ago was triggered by some key scientific and technological advances.
 What were these advances?

 Ans.
 More than two centuries ago, England and Western Europe invented the steam engine, electricity, the theory of gravitation, and explosives.
 Steam engines helped them in the field of heat and thermodynamics, the theory of gravitation in the field of motion, and making guns and cannons.
 This progress brought about the industrial revolution in England and Western Europe.

 Q.1.8.
 It is often said that the world is witnessing now a second industrial revolution, which will transform society as radically as did the first.
 List some key contemporary areas of science and technology, which are responsible for this revolution.

 Ans.
 Some of the key contemporary areas of science and technology which may transform society radically are: